Amendment C121 to the Wodonga Planning Scheme

 Leneva-Baranduda will have a range of sporting facilities and the regionally significant Baranduda Fields Sports and Recreation Facility – encouraging healthy lifestyles.
 Active travel by walking and cycling will be encouraged through a network of cycling and pedestrian paths adjacent to the Wodonga Retained Environment Network, providing a peaceful atmosphere.

 .id demographers forecast that Wodonga’s population will increase from 41,000 in 2017 to 57,000 in 2036.
 To accommodate this growth, Wodonga is in need of new housing, schools and community facilities to reach its potential as a major regional city.

-This plan will be open for public comment and submissions from 19 October 2017 until 1 December 2017.
-During this time members of the public can make submissions to the plan to Wodonga City Council.
-These submissions will then be reviewed by council and, if necessary, the plan will go to an independent planning panel for consideration.
+Submissions have now been reviewed by council and the plan will now go to an independent planning panel for consideration.
 It is anticipated this plan will be adopted into the Wodonga Planning Scheme in late 2018.

 As well as the PSP, the Victorian Planning Authority has also prepared the Leneva-Baranduda Development Contributions Plan, which stipulates development levies developers must pay to council and the state government, to help fund community infrastructure and facilities.
 This plan is being exhibited alongside the PSP.

 Amendment C121 and all associated documents can be viewed online at makewodongayours.com.au, with hard copies also available for viewing at the council offices at 104 Hovell St, at Wodonga Library, and at Baranduda Community Centre.